-The EMV chip is in addition to the magnetic stripe on the back.
-Every chip credit card issued in the U.S. has the chip-and-signature verification method, but only cards from certain issuers also have chip-and-PIN.
+The EMV microchip is in addition to the magnetic stripe on the back.
+Every EMV chip credit card issued in the U.S. has the chip-and-signature verification method, but only cards from certain issuers also have chip-and-PIN.

-EMV technology in general (signature or PIN) provides better security against fraud than the traditional magnetic stripe.
+EMV technology in general (signature or PIN) provides better security against credit card fraud than the traditional magnetic stripe card.
 PINs are harder to forge than signatures, making them more secure in some ways, but only for PIN transactions of course.